 Tragically, defibrillator failures have led to numerous injuries and even deaths.
 Guidant recalled nearly 50,000 devices in June 2005.
 A week later, Guidant recalled 46,000 additional devices because they, too, might be defective.
 No one really knows how many defective devices were used or deployed in the patient population, but the company has issued recalls for nearly a dozen models (click here to see to learn more about the Guidant defibrillator recall).

-If you or a loved one suffered serious medical harm, disability, loss of employment or wages, or anguish and suffering due to a defective Guidant defibrillator, the team here at the Law Offices of Michael A. DeMayo can help.
+If you or a loved one suffered serious medical harm, disability, loss of employment or wages, or anguish and suffering due to a defective Guidant defibrillator, the team here at DeMayo Law Offices can help.
 Our defective medical products legal team has the tenacity, track record, and resources to help you get results and rebuild after your traumatic medical battle.

 Connect with us today at 1.877.529.1222 to explore your rights and legal remedies.